 Training, Education & Reflection

 Because the Bonner Program model links participating students’ work expectation to their financial aid package, Bonners are able to engage in 10 hours of service per week throughout the school year.
 Approximately 20% of that time (roughly 50 hours per year) is dedicated to education, training, and reflection through structured workshops.
 In 2018-2019, the Bonner Foundation updated its curriculum resources for these meetings by articulating 8 Themes, one for each semester in the program.
 Below, you can learn more about this structure and its importance.

 The intentionality and time that each program provides through education, training, and reflection is an important component of its quality and impact.
 Meetings, which are held by class year as well as for the full cohort, help Bonners to develop a sense of community and to acquire the skills and knowledge they need to succeed and grow over four years.
-In fact, our Bonner Student Impact and Alumni Surveys tell us that the strongest elements of the Bonner Program for students are opportunities for dialogue across differences, mentor relationships, and structured reflection that complements and magnifies unstructured reflection.
+In fact, our Bonner Student Impact and Bonner Alumni Surveys tell us that the strongest elements of the Bonner Program for students are opportunities for dialogue across differences, mentor relationships, and structured reflection that complements and magnifies students’ experiences in service.
 All of these activities and more take place during regularly scheduled Bonner Program meetings.
 By strategically building in meetings that support a set of competencies tied to the Bonner Student Development framework, these workshops enhance students' learning and project work off campus, encourage a sense of belonging, promote accountability, foster campus-wide and community connections, and lead to high levels of retention and graduation.